AlexandraBaier/alexandrabaier.github.io/_posts/2025-02-03-book_review_tidy_first.markdown

 Kent Beck starts with concrete and very specific topics and then moves towards the more abstract tactical and strategic parts of tidyings.
-Let's follow in his footsteps and start by looking at explicit tidyings first to figure out what they are.
+Let's follow in his footsteps and start by looking at explicit tidyings to figure out what they are.
 After that, we will look at how to integrate tidying into the development process and finish up with some opinions.

 * toc